New World Politics

 Inequality in Income, Health, and Education

-Cuban society enjoyed a relative balance between its most and least affluent. in a speech he made by mid-1970s, Castro acknowledged that Cuban society was still far from its imperfect to achieve the desired income equality.
+Cuban society enjoyed a relative balance between its most and least affluent.
+In a speech he made in the mid-1970s, Castro acknowledged that Cuban society was still far from imperfect to achieve the desired income equality.
 At a time when most citizens have become government employees, a high ranking government official and a college professor received a salary of 700 pesos, while a bus driver received 85 pesos.
 Therefore, the approximate average ratio between the maximum and the minimum wage was 8:1.
 This gap is now in a complicated stage in today’s Cuba.

-“The collapse of the Soviet union deprived Cuba of $6 billion of its annual income almost over night.
-In less than a year, Cuba lost 80% of its oversees trade and its GDP fell by 50%, many people were forced to rely on financial support coming from relatives exiled to the United States.
+“The collapse of the Soviet Union deprived Cuba of $6 billion of its annual income almost overnight.
+In less than a year, Cuba lost 80% of its overseas trade and its GDP fell by 50%, many people were forced to rely on financial support coming from relatives exiled to the United States.
 97% of Cuban Americans consider themselves to be whites.
 So, the overwhelming majority of the remittances sent every year, ended up in the hands of those who consider themselves white.
-That, in itself, creation social and economic differences… since the fall of the Berlin wall, two currencies emerged: peso and the CUC.
+That, in itself, creates social and economic differences… Since the fall of the Berlin wall, two currencies emerged: peso and the CUC.
 CUC is worth 25 times more than the peso.
 This two-tier currency turned Cuba’s economic structure upside down.
 While professors and doctors being paid in pesos earn $20/month, a waiter being paid in CUCs an earn $20 in a day.”